 Lane Departure Warning

 In addition, the 2013 Ford Fusion will include Lane Departure Warning technology that uses a dash-mounted camera to detect lane markers.
 When the driver drifts over those markers, the steering wheel will rumble — like classic rumble strips.
-In addition, if the lines are crossed too often, the car will actually sound an alert and suggest via a coffee cup symbol on the dash that the driver take a break from driving!
+In addition, if the lines are crossed too often, the car will actually sound an alert and suggest via a coffee cup symbol on the dash that the driver takes a break from driving!

 That’s all really exciting stuff, and I can only imagine what other features will be released in the years to come, but getting a glimpse behind the scenes revealed some pretty incredible technology as well!